How to Use a Wagner Paint Sprayer

 Why?

-We masked off one doorframe, bottom trim around the room, three outlets, one overhead fixture, and the floor.
-We found that it would take about 2 gallons of paint to cover a wall when compared to the same rolling or brushing work.
+For our test, we masked off a doorframe, the base trim around the room, three outlets, an overhead light fixture, and the floor.
+When compared to rolling or brushing, we found it took about 2 gallons of paint to cover the same wall area.

 If you don’t like to paint or you have a pretty big project to complete, then the Wagner Flexio 890 HVLP Paint Station can make the job go by fast.